AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-email-address-on-magento-account.md

 ---
 title: Change email address on magento.com account
-description: This article discusses how to change the email address on your [Adobe Commerce account](https://account.magento.com) for different cases.
+description: This article discusses how to change the email address on your [Magento account](https://account.magento.com) when the field is grayed out.
 ---
 # How to change email address on your magento.com account?